 - Education opportunities – the PDA’s Education Hub is an online platform that provides FREE training and support to PDA members.

 - Indemnity insurance – as a member you would be entitled to up to £10,000,000 worth of protection in the event that you harmed someone through an error.

-This webpage was last reviewed and updated on 26 July 2023.
+This webpage was last reviewed in November 2023.